v-init/Data-Driven-Efficiency-Optimization-of-Solar-Plants/README.md

 2. Database Creation: Create a non-normalized database using sqlite3 and populate it with raw data.

-3.Data Normalization: Normalize the data by combining information from multiple plants and adding relevant metrics.
+3. Data Normalization: Normalize the data by combining information from multiple plants and adding relevant metrics.

 4. Data Exploration and Visualization: Explore and visualize the data using libraries like pandas and Matplotlib to gain deeper insights and identify patterns.